 If you’re adding tomato then please do note that it gets remarkably hot – make sure you let them cool down before tucking in.

 This is perfect for any offcuts or leftover pastry.

-- Simply cut your rolled out puff pastry into strip, brush with beaten egg and top with grated parmesan cheese and a sprinkling of seeds.
+- Simply cut your rolled out puff pastry into strips, brush with beaten egg and then top with grated parmesan cheese and a sprinkling of seeds.

 - Bake in a pre-heated oven at 200°C for 10-15 minutes until golden and crispy.

 Have a go at looking at the world differently.
 Question yourself and rise to the challenge.

 For me, it’s going to be flatbreads next.
 I already know that they’re super-easy to make – easier than a normal loaf – yet somehow I’ve never had the confidence that my attempt would be as good as shop-bought.